 I now continue to supplement zinc on a daily basis.
 Since I’ve been doing that, not only do I have all of the benefits I mentioned, but I’ve not been sick once in almost 2 years!

 And finally, one way you can sure that you don’t become deficient in essential vitamins and minerals that are required for hair grown, you can take a supplement that has been designed for vegans.
 Check out my list of the best vegan vitamins for hair growth.
+These contain vitamins and minerals which can help prevent hair loss.

 Note: I’ll update this post in the near future with better and higher quality pictures of my hair.